PAPRUM

 -

-Regulatory Compliance: Adherence to strict EU guidelines to manage risks associated with animal proteins and ensure they are handled in a manner that protects public health and the environment.
+Regulatory compliance: Adherence to strict EU guidelines to manage the risks associated with animal proteins and ensure they are handled in a way that protects public health and the environment.